romeerez/pg-adapter/README.md

 // this will take first connection db.value('SELECT 1').then(console.log)

-// this will take first connection db.value('SELECT 2').then(console.log)
+// this will take second connection db.value('SELECT 2').then(console.log)

-// this will take first connection db.value('SELECT 3').then(console.log)
+// this will wait for any free connection db.value('SELECT 3').then(console.log)
 ```